-Apes and EthicsThe goal of this program area is to increase recognition of and respect for the rights and intrinsic value of the great apes, especially the right to live free of abuse, exploitation, and private ownership.
-The program area seeks to shift cultural values and appreciation of humans and our relationship to other apes, and significantly decrease the need for sanctuaries and improve great apes’ chances of survival in the wild.
+Apes and EthicsThe goal of this program area is to increase recognition of and respect for the rights and intrinsic value of apes, especially the right to live free of abuse, exploitation, and private ownership.
+The program area seeks to shift cultural values and appreciation of humans and our relationship to other apes, and significantly decrease the need for sanctuaries and improve apes’ chances of survival in the wild.

 Initiatives to improve the knowledge base, development of best practices, education of key audiences, forging of partnerships and development of policy with respect to how humans treat other animals; organizations and individuals working to improve animal welfare, to improve capacity and coordination and to enable stronger strategic focus on these issues.
 Efforts to improve the quality and sharing of knowledge that is driven by research and amplifying the voices of those who are currently less involved in discourses and debates.
 Dissemination of knowledge, learning from others and shared experiences through convenings, social media and distribution of studies/reports.

 Conservation of ApesThe goal of this program is to reduce threats to apes in their natural habitats.
 It focuses specifically on the protection of ape populations and habitats in priority landscapes.
 Prioritization is based on the size of the habitat, size and density of the ape population, the number and species and level of threat, the presence of effective conservation efforts, and the existence of supportive institutions and legislative frameworks.